One–Time Close Construction Loan*

 Construction Costs Paid at Closing

-The borrower may authorize some of the building cost be paid at closing, such as real estate commission and a start-up draw (typically 5%) for initial start–up expense.
+The borrower may authorize some of the building cost be paid such as real estate commission and closing costs.

 With the exception of flood insurance escrows (for properties in a flood zone only), required tax and insurance escrows are not collected at closing.
 When the loan is ready to convert to the permanent phase, the appropriate amounts for tax and insurance escrows will be collected from the Borrower.
 Payment of Taxes and Insurance are the responsibility of the Borrower during construction.